terranum-ch/ToolMap-user-doc/doc/usermanual/edition.rst

 Flip fline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`Flip line` option allows to reverse the polarity of the selected line.
-To check the polarity of the line you have to either open the vertex editor (see [[man:edition&#Edit_vertex|Edit vertex]]) and check the coordinates of the first vertex or use the [[man:visualization#lines|Oriented line symbology]].
+To check the polarity of the line you have to either open the vertex editor (see :ref:`edit_vertex`) and check the coordinates of the first vertex or use the oriented line symbology (see :ref:`visualization#lines`) .
 The tool can be used on multiple lines at once.

 snapping
 --------------------